modasserbillah/modasserbillah.github.io/_posts/2020-9-7-going-remote.md

 >You are not your job, you're the person you are.
 <div style="text-align:right">-Toni Morrison</div>

+If you have questions or want to talk to me, feel free to reach out to me.
+You can find my social media and email details in the footer.

 Now go get that job and say goodbye to office spaces!